pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 4. If the command succeeded we persist all new events (remember `uncommittedEvents`?)
 5. After each event is persisted (second argument list in `persist` is a callback) we apply it to current game state (the one from before command).
 Also we mark new state as commited, that is, remove all events from `uncommittedEvents`.
-We don't want them anymore.
+We don't want them anymore (if we left them, by next command processing, we wouldn't know which events are "fresh" and which ones remained from previous commands)
 6. We publish an event (it just pushes it to Akka's built-in `EventStream`)
 7. We do other actions based on applied event - ommitted here for brevity, what we do here is we schedule turn countdown, stop the actor if the game has finished, etc.